nathanwilk7/Website/documentation/CQL/README.md

 First occurring boolean operator has higher precedence than those occurring later.
 However, this can be change by using parenthesis.

+### Relation
-- `Relation`: Relation is the final table that the query would be executed on.
+Relation is the final table that the query would be executed on.
 So the relation is a combination of multiple tables.
 The combination operation can be a join, union, intersection, set-difference, etc; however, implementation of set operations as combiners is still underway.
 The actual combiner keyword used is AND or OR.
 For joins, AND means a INNER join, whereas OR means a FULL, LEFT or RIGHT join.
 The combiner also takes modifiers used to modify its execution.
 The two modifiers currently supported are: `null` and `on`.

 The `null` modifier is to be used with OR combiner to specify which of the rows can be null.
 Possible values of `null` modifier are: `both` (FULL join), `right` (LEFT join) or `left` (RIGHT join).

 The `on` modifier is used to specify the columns to join on.
 It only works if the column(s) belong to both the tables.
 Possible values of `on` modifier are: `all` (finds the common columns between two tables; Default for AND), `none` (Default for OR), comma-separated list of column names (for example, 'name,id').

+### Sort Specification
-- `Sort Specification`: Sort specification is used to specify a space separated column list on which to sort the query output.
+Sort specification is used to specify a space separated column list on which to sort the query output.
 These columns must be projected if a projection clause is specified.

+### Projection
-- `Projection`: Projection is used to specify the columns for the result.
+Projection is used to specify the columns for the result.
 It is also used for aggregations and grouping.

-Example queries:
+## Example queries:

 Consider a schema "public" with tables "employee" and "dept" defined as follows: